rillonline/writing/kearsarge/kearsarge.md

 "A pleasure," The Czarina exclaimed.
 "Is this your new beau, Ronnie?"

 "Josh and I have been best friends since we were kids," I said easily.
-"He's more like a my brother than my own brother is."
+"He's more like a brother to me than my own brother is."

 "Your brother is Kevin Camberwell, isn't he?"
 The Czarina asked.